-Please arrive 10 minutes before your appointment time.
+Please arrive 10 minutes before your appointment time and wait in your car until you receive a text or a called by a clinician.
+If you do not have transport to wait in outside please arrive as close to your appointment time as possible.
 Clinicians all aim to run their clinics on time although, on occasion, they may run late due to unforeseen events.

 Bringing someone with you

-If you cannot make the appointment, please contact us as soon as you can.
-This will enable us to use the time to arrange an appointment for someone else.
+If you cannot make the appointment, please contact us as soon as you can – 01761 408106 This will enable us to use the time to arrange an appointment for someone else.

-If you do not attend and we do not have any contact from you within one week of the appointment then you may be discharged from the service.
+If you do not attend and we do not have any contact from you within 14 days of the appointment then you may be discharged from the service.

-Once your GP has referred you to our service, the triage team will assess your details and decide on the most appropriate specialist for your condition.
+Once you have been referred you to our service, the triage team will decide on the most appropriate specialist for your condition.

-You will be fully involved in your rehabilitation so all assessments will be discussed with you during your appointment.
-Please feel free to ask any questions or seek clarification if you do not fully understand anything.
+You will be fully involved in your assessment and treatment, so please feel free to ask any questions or seek clarification if you do not fully understand anything.

-You will agree your plan of treatment with your clinician.
-This will include an explanation of your problem, advice regarding the condition and how to help you manage it yourself.
+Treatment plans will be developed in collaboration with your clinician.
+These plans will include an explanation of your condition, advice regarding the condition, and strategies that are most likely to improve or manage it.
 You will be given clear instructions of any exercises that you will need to do.
 You may be given an exercise booklet.

 Once you have had your diagnostic test performed, a radiologist will prepare your written report.
 This process may take up to two weeks from your diagnostic test appointment.